 The mystery of the hunt lies in what we will find below the surface.
 The difficulty of harvest has earned black truffles the nickname of nature's black diamonds.
 This can only be done with the help of truffle dogs that have been specially trained to locate truffle.
 They are then carefully excavated from the ground, washed and ready for you to enjoy their incredible aroma and flavour.

-The Australian truffle season has opened and our truffles are now busily ripening under the soil.
-Main Ridge Truffles will recommence harvesting weekly beautiful fresh black Périgord truffles (Tuber Melanosporum) from early June 2021.
+The Australian truffle season opens in June and our truffles are now busily ripening under the soil.
+Main Ridge Truffles will recommence harvesting weekly beautiful fresh black Périgord truffles (Tuber Melanosporum) from early June 2022.

 PINO ON THE HUNT